steventan1011/AI-CPS-Benchmark-Visualization/README.md

 # AI-CPS-Benchmark-Visualization
+This is the code part of ECE 910 capstone project "An Early Attempt of Visualization for AI-enabled Cyber-Physical Systems".
 This project is an attempt to visualize AI-enabled Cyber-Physical Systems (AI-CPS) to improve transparency, accountability, and decision-making.
 The project provides an interactive dashboard, diagrams, and animations to visualize the behavior of AI-CPS systems.

 ## Frontend